Episodes

 http://creativecommons.org/licenses/by/4.0/

-For the next few days we are focussed on God doing a new thing in the lives of Elijah and Elisha.
-Today we explore Elijah’s future.
+We are currently looking at God doing a new thing in the life of Daniel.
+Today we explore Daniel’s purity.

 Please add your comments on this week’s topic.
 We learn best when we learn in community.